Pretium Partners: Background

 In January 2021, Pretium and Ares Management took NYSE listed landlord company, Front Yard Residential private for $2.5 billion.
 HavenBrook Homes which was part of Front Yard Residential also came under the control of Pretium.
 During the same month, Pretium and the Public Sector Pension Investment Board formed a $700 million joint venture to invest the retirement savings of most federal employees, to develop SFR housing in the U.S.

 In September 2021, Pretrium and Crescent Communities set up a $1 billion joint venture to construct new homes that are built to rent.

 In November 2021, Pretium acquired home-flipping lender Anchor Loans for $1.5 billion.

 In January 2022, Pretium and Indianapolis-based builder Onyx+East formed a $600 million joint venture to develop rental homes.

 In December 2022, Pretium opened a new office in Miami Beach.

+In September 2023, Jonathan Pruzan was hired as Pretium's president.
+He was previously the chief operating officer at Morgan Stanley.